LiaoWJLab/uaiscore/README.md

 different scenarios.
 One method involves calculating the score for individual samples by inputting them into the uaiscore algorithm, while the other method involves calculating the score for multiple samples by inputting them together.
-We utilize data from the OAK studies as reference data to help users understand the distribution of scores for their samples.
+We utilize data from the IMvigor010 studies as reference data to help users understand the distribution of scores for their samples.